bhadaitvidya-code/First-project-/README.md

 # First-project-
-"Personal project and experiments in coding and tech".
+"Personal project and experiments in coding and tech."